What is MonthlyCup made of?

 The cup should be boiled once a month, before or after your period does not matter.

 Do MonthlyCup have any eco-labelling?

-MonthlyCup is 100% Vegan, approved by Animal Rights Sweden.
+MonthlyCup the 100% Vegan menstrual cup, approved by Animal Rights Sweden.
 MonthlyCup is also environmentally friendly, a label that has been developed to inspire sustainable consumption.
 Read more about the label here: www.miljönär.se.

-Why are there small holes in the cup and how do I clean them?
+Why are there small holes in the menstrual cup and how do I clean them?